Frané Lessac

 Frané Lessac is a U.S.-born author, illustrator and painter who lives in Western Australia.
 She has published many children's books and won numerous awards for her illustrations.

 Early life

 Lessac grew up in Cliffside Park, New Jersey, a small town outside New York City.
 As a child, she spent many weekends in museums and galleries.
 At the age of 18 she moved to Malibu, California, to study ethnographic film at the University of Southern California and UCLA.
 She worked at many jobs to finance her studies, including projectionist at the local cinema.

 Lessac moved to the Caribbean island of Montserrat in 1979, where she began her career as a painter.
 Inspired by the beauty of the island, she concentrated on painting the old West Indies architecture and its people.

-In 1983 Lessac left Montserrat and moved to London, where she began to exhibit regularly and published her first book, My Little Island (1984), which was a compilation of her paintings of Montserrat and her "love letter" to the island.
+In 1983 Lessac left Montserrat and moved to London, where she began to exhibit regularly and published her first book, My Little Island (1984), which was illustrated with her paintings of Montserrat and was her "love letter" to the island.